-During 2015 LKAB's decided how LKAB would henceforth compensate property owners, residents and business owners that are affected by mining operations.
-Now, we are able to present,in detail, how these stakeholders will be compensated.
+During 2015, LKAB decided to henceforth compensate property owners, residents and business owners that are affected by mining operations.
+Now, the details of how stakeholders will be compensated are official.

 “To meet the challenge we are now facing, LKAB will assume control over new construction projects in order to find cost-effective solutions and secure access to new properties,” says Stefan Hämäläinen, LKAB’s urban transformation manager.

 Homeowners and apartment building owners will be offered the choice of two alternatives: a replacement building of a standard that is equivalent to that of the building to be replaced, or a sum of money equivalent to the building’s market value plus 25 percent.
 In terms of architecture and materials, the new buildings will not be replicas of the old ones.
 However, they will be comparable.

 Owners of cooperative housing units will be compensated with a sum of money.
 LKAB’s offer is based on two principles.
 Compensation will be in the form of an amount per square metre of living area, which corresponds to the price per square metre of a newly produced cooperative housing unit in the orefields communities, plus a supplement that is based on an individual assessment of the condition and standard of the housing unit.